technion/ct_advisor/README.md

 ct_advisor is a monitoring tool for [Google's Certificate Transparency](https://www.certificate-transparency.org/).

 Google offers a number of great options for an administrator to utilise this feature.
-Unfortunately being an early adopter in a lot of cases, particularly if you run Windows servers, makes this difficult.
+Unfortunately being an early adopter, particularly if you run Windows servers or run SSL on appliances, makes it difficult to take advantage of this service.

 As an alternative option, this service continually polls the CT log, and will trigger alerts if a certificate is ever registered for your domain, by any CA in the CT program.
 This can be used to identify fraudulent certificates.